Cristhian-Ortellado/jsonapi/README.md

 #### Description:
 ```
     In this project I am trying to build an API using the JSON:API specification and TDD.
-    For all unit testing I am using laravel Dusk
+    For all unit testing I am using laravel Dusk and phpunit
 ```